CloudLabsAI-Azure/Advanced-Azure-Networking-with-Azure-Virtual-WAN/Exercise 3.md

       ![](media/147.png)

-1. On the **vpn-gateway-prod-001** page, select **BGP peers** under Monitoring section and You should see a list of BGP Peers.
+1. On the **vpn-gateway-prod-001** page, select **BGP peers** under the Monitoring section and You should see a list of BGP Peers.
 This information provides details about the currently active routes.

     ![](media/148.png)